uhub/awesome-actionscript-sorted/README.md

 * [as3lytro](https://github.com/krilnon/as3lytro) - An ActionScript library for all things Lytro.
 * [arrange](https://github.com/hankpillow/arrange) - actionscript 3 lib for positioning objects.
 * [guttershark](https://github.com/evilkirin/guttershark) - The Actionscript 3 Framework
-* [AS3-NTP-Implementation](https://github.com/charlespalen/AS3-NTP-Implementation) - An Actionscript 3 Implementation of a NTP Client Using Adobe AIR
 * [amfphp-toolbox](https://github.com/BlackBulletIV/amfphp-toolbox) - An ActionScript library to help you get more done with AMFPHP.
 * [as3-vector2d](https://github.com/zrong/as3-vector2d) - migrate the samples of "Vectors for Flash" tutorial(written by TONYPA) to Actionscript 3.
 * [as3_freeassociation](https://github.com/svoisen/as3_freeassociation) - ActionScript 3 library for searching the University of South Florida Free Association Norms database
 * [Actionscript](https://github.com/renz45/Actionscript) - Various reusable Actionscript 3 related code
 * [Flash-Gorillas](https://github.com/moly/Flash-Gorillas) - An attempt at a near pixel perfect remake of Qbasic Gorillas in ActionScript 3.0
-* [CSV4AS3](https://github.com/lizardon/CSV4AS3) - CSV library for Actionscript ported from Apache Commons CSV
 * [FlashSpan](https://github.com/kitschpatrol/FlashSpan) - An ActionScript 3 library for spanning and synchronizing flash content across multiple computers and displays.
 * [AS3_platformer](https://github.com/keronas/AS3_platformer) - 2d platformer in Actionscript 3
-* [sass4as](https://github.com/jeremyruppel/sass4as) - Syntactically Awesome Stylesheets for ActionScript 3
 * [Kitten](https://github.com/itarato/Kitten) - Small Actionscript library for handling Drupal - Services communication
 * [hires.as3](https://github.com/hi-res/hires.as3) - Actionscript 3 library
 * [YCbCr-AS3](https://github.com/goldsource/YCbCr-AS3) - Convert RGB to YCbCr using ActionScript 3